Creamy Italian Hoagie Dip is that game day snack that'll satisfy the whole crowd and is equal to a touchdown!Jump to Recipe

 Open faced and lightly toasted with a healthy schmear of this easy hoagie dip.
 Oh, and a thin drizzle of a really good quality olive oil.
 Yes, this hoagie spread, chock full of Italian hoagie ingredients, is the pinnacle of Italian dips and spreads.

-Either hot or mild, a cup of chopped pickled banana peppers MAKES THIS DIP.
+Either hot or mild, a cup of chopped pickled peppers MAKES THIS DIP.
 Instead of tasting 'peppers' you get the tanginess from them.
-I have been known to do a half cup of hot and a half cup mild to keep things lively.
-I never make this dip without adding pickled banana peppers.
+If I'm not using my own Pickled Peppers With Shallots & Thyme, I do a half cup of hot and a half cup mild store bought peppers to keep things lively.
+I never make this dip without adding a pickled pepper of some kind.
 Italian recipe necessaries, click images for pricing.

 Serve Creamy Hoagie Dip in a bread bowl and arrange everything from sliced vegetables to crackers to toasted bread rounds.
 Watch it be the first item on the snack table to run out!